oneoverzero/Brownian/TRAC.md

 ## TO-DO

  - _(smpb, 24/11/2011)_ Deprecate this file and move all of this to a proper platform.
 Say, Github.
+ - _(nfn, 25/11/2011)_ Bot::YadaYada::RSS is still spammy as hell on the logs.
+Fix this.

 ## WISH LIST